© 2026. The Trustees of Indiana University

 Read more: Bloomington and Palo Alto celebrate 2nd anniversary as sibling cities

-Joanie Dugan is a regional host of All Things Considered.
-She graduated from IU with degrees in both English and Media.
+Joanie Dugan is WFIU's regional newscaster for All Things Considered.
+She graduated from Indiana University with degrees in English and Media.